 How to Manage Achilles Tendonitis Effectively

 Achilles tendonitis is a common condition among runners and other athletes.
 When running, the calf muscles help to lift your body onto your toes.
-Repeating this motion without enough rest can weaken the muscle, leading to painful inflammation.
+Repeating this motion without enough rest can strain the Achilles tendon, leading to irritation, micro-tears, and inflammation.

 Treatment Options for Achilles Tendonitis